On a Nonlocal Integral Operator Commuting with the Laplacian and the Sturm-Liouville Problem I: Low Rank Perturbations of the Operator: From the Resolvent to the Integral Operator

 \subsection{Robin Boundary Conditions}

-In the Robin boundary problem (named after the French mathematician Victor Gustave Robin; see, e.g., \cite{ROBIN1, ROBIN2}), we still deal with the eigenvalue problem \cref{eq:general} but now subject to conditions where the flux at the boundary is proportional to its value, i.e., $u'(0) = \alpha u(0)$ and $u'(1) =\delta u(1)$.
+In the Robin boundary problem (named after the French mathematician Victor Gustave Robin; see, e.g., \cite{ROBIN1, ROBIN2}), we still deal with the eigenvalue problem \cref{eq:general} but now subject to (the separated) conditions where the flux at the boundary is proportional to its value, i.e., $u'(0) = \alpha u(0)$ and $u'(1) =\delta u(1)$.
+In the recent literature the problem is sometimes called the ``Generalized Robin Problem'' \cite{GMGeneralizedRobin2008}.
 We will first focus on the general case, then treat particular cases which received special attention in the literature \cite{KATO,StakgoldGreenBook}.
 The discriminant is given by $\Delta=\delta-\alpha + \alpha \, \delta$.
 We will treat the case when $\Delta \neq 0$, relegating the null case to the most general setting.
 We solve for the resolvent kernel as before, to get, for $0\le x \le y \le 1$

 and the symmetric expression $G(z, y,x)$ for $0\le y\le x \le 1$. \\ Since $\lim_{z\to 0^{+}} z \, G(z, x,y)=0$, the Riesz projection $P$ and nilpotent operator $D$ are identically equal to zero.
 For $0\le x \le y \le 1$, the Green's function corresponding to this problem is given by